molecular/anyhedge-accountant/README.md

   * `out.json`: all the data that was collected
   * `out.csv`: just a subset of the data (defined in config.js) in tabular form

+## CAVEAT

+The tool currently relies on the following assumption:

+    first input of funding_tx is from hedge side, last input of funding_tx is from long side

+to identify the prefunding_tx

+This assumption will likely not hold in the future: GP said they might at some point randomize that order.